 Even if the first thought concerning knowledge management often could be efficient databases, portals, and team sites.
 The important fact is not to forget the “soft” side; knowledge work does not grow naturally.
 To succeed in creating and sustaining a collaborative environment requires more than just functional IT.
 It requires a shared purpose, where each member of the group contribute and are respected and valued for their input.

 The cultural characteristics that support knowledge management are the same ones that form a strong organizational culture, for example:

 - Learning from mistakes

-Hailer as a social business process management software.
-That combines the most functional features of traditional BPM tools, collaboration platforms, and social media.
+Hailer is a new type of business process management tool, that combines the most functional features of traditional BPM tools, collaboration platforms, and social media.
 Relevant work knowledge is available in one application.
 It ties the communication and right people to the activities and processes.
 Knowledge flow does not stop at someone’s inbox.
 It enables custom reporting for informed decision-making.
 Then to get the most out of this “hard” knowledge.
 Hailer offers a social feed for less formal communication and peer support.
 It gives also an excellent possibility to build a shared purpose.
 And give recognition of successfully closed activities to colleagues in all levels of the organization!

 Thesis: How can knowledge management be supported with organizational culture?
 Author: Varpu Jokinen